mzsm/logia/README.md

 ## What Can This App Do For You? / 何ができるの？

-Transcribes video / audio files automatically with voice recognition.
+Transcribes video / audio files automatically with speech recognition.
 It supports about 100 languages, such as English, Japanese, Chinese, French, Korean, etc...
 If the result was wrong, you can correct it manually.
 It supports to output subtitle files for YouTube and HTML5 videos, and you can add high-quality subtitles to your videos easily.